worldofgeese/multicluster-linkerd-garden-example/README.md

 Before deployment, be sure to have your Civo token exported as `CIVO_TOKEN` first.
 You can generate a Civo token [here](https://dashboard.civo.com/security).

-Change `deploymentRegistry` in [project.garden.yml](./garden.yml) to your own Docker registry to deploy to your own registry.
+Change `registryHostname` and `registryNamespace` in [project.garden.yml](./garden.yml) to your own Docker registry and namespace.
 Ensure you've first logged in to your registry with `docker login`.
+Double-check any other variables defined under `variables:` in [project.garden.yml](./project.garden.yml) to ensure they match your desired configuration.

 Now test the example with a local Kubernetes cluster, simply run `garden deploy`.
 Destroy your project and cluster with `garden cleanup namespace`.